forceedge01/deployer/README.md

 ## Supported OS
 Local machine:
-- OSX (tested)
+- OSX
-- Ubuntu (tested)
+- Ubuntu
+- Windows (Hack) - Refer to section 'Windows Hack'.

 Remote server:
 - Centos 6 (tested)

-Deployer should work on any cli that has bash tools available.
+Deployer should work on any cli that has bash available.

 ## Installation
 To get started run